Specific Issue Order Granted for Holiday Abroad with Child

 How We Helped

-Mr C contacted our Family Law Solicitors for legal advice on what he could do in the circumstances.
-Family Solicitor Zuzanna Szymczak advised Mr C that he needed to make an application to the Court for a Specific Issue Order.
+Mr C contacted our Family and Child Law Solicitors for legal advice on what he could do in the circumstances.
+One of our Family Solicitors advised Mr C that he needed to make an application to the Court for a Specific Issue Order.
 This is a Court Order where the Court makes a decision about a specific issue concerning a child.

 Unfortunately, Mr C did not have much time left to before the holiday was due to start.
 Mr C and his daughter were booked to leave in three weeks’ time, so it was important that our Family Law Solicitor acted quickly.